dnschneid/crouton/README.md

   1. Check for updates, download the latest version, and see what's new by running `croutonversion -u -d -c` from the chroot (run `croutonversion -h` to see what those parameters actually do).
-  2. Exit the chroot and run `sudo sh -e ~/Downloads/crouton -u -n chrootname`.
+  2. Exit the chroot and run `sudo sh ~/Downloads/crouton -u -n chrootname`.
      It will update all installed targets.
   3. You can use this with `-e` to encrypt a non-encrypted chroot, but make sure you don't interrupt the operation.